1991 Japanese Grand Prix: Race report

-At the start of the race Berger got away well and Senna blocked Mansell the way that Mansell had done to him in Portugal.
-Elsewhere Jean Alesi's day ended on the first lap in a cloud of smoke, his Ferrari engine having blown.
-At the end of lap 1 the order was Berger, Senna, Mansell, Patrese, and Prost.
+At the start of the race, Berger got away well and Senna blocked Mansell the way that Mansell had done to him in Portugal.
+Elsewhere, Jean Alesi's day ended on the first lap in a cloud of smoke, his Ferrari engine having blown.
+At the end of lap 1, the order was Berger, Senna, Mansell, Patrese, and Prost.
 There was a huge accident on lap two when Andrea de Cesaris spun his Jordan while leading other cars, and the resulting accident took Wendlinger, Pirro, and Lehto with him.
-At the front Berger pulled off into the lead while Mansell hounded Senna.
-It all ended on lap 10 when Mansell made a mistake on the first corner and spun off.
-His Williams was stuck in the gravel and Mansell was out of championship contention.
+At the front, Berger pulled off into the lead while Mansell hounded Senna.
+It all ended on lap 10 when Mansell made a mistake on the first corner and spun off, beaching his Williams in a gravel trap.
+He was forced to retire after the accident, ending his championship challenge and crowning Senna as Formula One World Champion for the second consecutive year.

-With the news of Mansell's retirement, Senna and Berger both went off into the distance, with Berger waving his recrowned world champion teammate through.
-The two ran in formation for the rest of the race with Senna letting Berger through on the last lap to win his first race for McLaren.

-Patrese finished third followed by Prost, Martin Brundle scoring the last points in the history of the Brabham team, and Stefano Modena in the Tyrrell.
+With the news of Mansell's retirement, Senna increased his pace and quickly caught Berger, passing him for the lead on lap 18.
+Senna slowed again at the end of the race, letting Berger through on the last lap to win his first race for McLaren.
+Patrese finished third followed by Prost, Martin Brundle (scoring the last points in the history of the Brabham team), and Stefano Modena in the Tyrrell.
 Senna had won his third world championship.
 This was the last time Senna, Prost, Piquet and Mansell raced together; Prost was dismissed by Ferrari before the final race of the season, which turned out to be Piquet's last.